heysadboy/memory-game/DOCUMENTATION.md

 - Needed to make extra configuration for testing.
 - Images are collected from https://www.pokemon.com/us/pokedex.
 A bit of a manual work.

+### Future Improvements

+- If development is continued without frontend library then need to optimize DOM manipulation a bit.
+- Add animation on card flip.
+- Add routing option in the app.
+- Add more testing.

 ### Game Play Screens

 ![Step 1](images/image1.png)